 When you talk about summer, you automatically think of delicious fruits you can indulge in.
 Among the many that cross your mind, raspberry comes in when you think of dessert dishes and you can’t help drooling.
 But, eating raspberry during pregnancy – are they safe?

 Women of all ages can eat raspberries and drink the very popular raspberry red tea for heart problems and vitamin deficiency.
 What about pregnant women?
 Is it safe for them too?
 Read on to know all about it.

-Raspberries are delicious and edible fruit.
+Raspberries are a delicious and edible fruit.
 It is available in a variety of colors.
-Red and pink varieties are the most popular, but do you know that there are over 200 varieties of raspberries in the world, which include black, purple and yellow ones too?
+Red and pink varieties are the most popular, but do you know that there are over 200 varieties of raspberries in the world, which include black, purple, and yellow ones too?

 Yes, it is absolutely safe to eat raspberries during pregnancy.
 Raspberries are healthy during pregnancy, but be careful that you wash each and every berry before eating it so that you get rid of any pesticides or parasites.